Post inspired by a conversation with my daughter.

 me

-I remember 'Ms Textbook' told us about 'monotropism', that it's lack of flexibility and focus on one interest, and that this is something that hinders life.
+I remember that 'Ms Textbook' told us about 'monotropism': that it means lack of flexibility and focusing on one interest, and that it is something that makes life harder.

 brain

-It hurt, like being forbidden to breathe.
-It's not about 'interest' or 'fixation'.
-This is exactly how I organize the world - one topic flows through everything: from perception to emotion, from language to memory.
+That hurt — like being forbidden to breathe.
+It is not about 'interest' or 'fixation'.
+This is exactly how I organize the world — one topic flows through everything: from perception to emotion, from language to memory.

 brain